 Oh yes.
-This BEST EVER Strawberry Rhubarb Baked Oatmeal is to DIE for.
+This BEST EVER Strawberry Rhubarb Crumble Oatmeal is to DIE for.
 Do you like eating pie for breakfast?
 It’s basically that good.
-Did I mention, it’s low FODMAP?!
+Did we mention it is gut health dietitian approved and it’s low FODMAP?!
 Yay for all you IBS’ers out there!

 May and June are the months where we start getting rhubarb in Calgary – and I SO look forward to them.
 I don’t have my own bush, but I stopped in at the farmers market this weekend to pick some up.